 Carving made easy For neat slices, make sure your carving knife is sharp.
 No carving knife?
 Use a long, thin-bladed knife or electric carving knife instead.
 Don't use a serrated knife, as this will rip the meat.

 Once the turkey has rested, transfer it to a large board.
 Hold one of the legs by the knuckle between the leg and body (the hip joint), pulling the leg away from the body as you go.
 The leg should come away quite easily.
 Repeat with the other leg and then either carve each leg between the thigh and the drumstick to create two pieces or slice the meat straight off the legs.

 Discard the bones or freeze for later to use in stock.

 To carve the breast meat, the traditional method is to hold your knife flat against the breast, securing the bird with a carving fork, and cut the meat along the length of the breast.

 The other option is to cut the entire breast off the carcass by slicing down one side of the entire backbone, then cutting under the breast, following the line of the ribcage.
 Then just slice the breast on the board and repeat with the other side.

-Neven Maguire’s Perfect Irish Christmas is published by Gill Books
+Extracted from Neven Maguire’s Perfect Irish Christmas, published by Gill Books

 For some, Darina Allen is the ultimate authority on how to cook a turkey, and she does make simple work of it.
 Here is her recipe for classic roast turkey with gravy, which she says is her favourite roast stuffed turkey recipe.
 “Even after all these years, this buttery fresh herb stuffing is still my absolute favourite.”